 Ubrelvy.
 Ubrelvy (ubrogepant) is a calcitonin gene-related peptide receptor antagonist indicated for the acute treatment of migraine with or without aura in adults.
-Ubrelvy is commercialized in the United States, Israel, Saudi Arabia, United Arab Emirates and has been approved in Canada.
+Ubrelvy is commercialized in the United States, Israel, Saudi Arabia, United Arab Emirates and Canada.

 Qulipta.
-Qulipta (atogepant) is a calcitonin gene-related peptide receptor antagonist indicated for the preventive treatment of episodic migraine in adults.
-Qulipta is commercialized in the United States and has recently been approved for use in Canada.
+Qulipta (atogepant) is a calcitonin gene-related peptide receptor antagonist indicated for the preventive treatment of episodic and chronic migraine in adults.
+Qulipta is commercialized in the United States and Canada and is approved in the European Union under the brand name Aquipta.